HandProtocol/contracts/contracts/sweetspot.md

-# nCookieJar Contract Documentation
+# SweetSpot Contract Documentation

 ## Overview

-The `nCookieJar` contract allows users to deposit Ether or ERC20 tokens and claim a specified amount based on their eligibility.
+The `sweetspot.sol` contract allows users to deposit Ether or ERC20 tokens and claim a specified amount based on their eligibility.
 The contract incorporates a round-based system, where each round is defined by a start time, end time, and metadata URI.
 It leverages the `IScorer` interface to ensure claimants meet specific eligibility criteria based on their scores.

 ---